 8. “Without birth and death, and without the perpetual transmutation of all the forms of life, the world would be static, rhythm-less, undancing, mummified.” – Alan Watts.

 Doubtlessly, what makes this world a beautiful experience is, the impermanence and mutability of all things.
 This world will always have a mysterious and unpredictable way of flow.

-Everything is changing and it is necessary that we acknowledge that andlive with it.
-We are organic to this world, an so, we are submit to change too.
-We cant oppose to our nature, we have to admit and flow with this beautiful dance.
+Everything is changing and it is necessary that we acknowledge that and live with it.
+We are organic to this world, a so, we submit to change too.
+We can’t be opposed to our nature, we have to admit and flow with this beautiful dance.

 9. “Only words and conventions can isolate us from the entirely undefinable something which is everything.” – Alan Watts.

-Alan Watts held a firm point of view were he saw all life as something undefinable and with a sole purpose of experiencing it.
-He always said that this universe cant be defined by worlds and that the harder we try to do this the more we separate from the real experience.
+Alan Watts held a firm point of view where he saw all life as something undefinable and with a sole purpose of experiencing it.
+He always said that this universe can’t be defined by words and that the harder we try to do this the more we separate from the real experience.

 To live this experience we have to see the object that we point at with our finger, not our finger.
 In other words, we have to live each experience and not try to define it!

 10. “…tomorrow and plans for tomorrow can have no significance at all unless you are in full contact with the reality of the present since it is in the present and only in the present that you live.” – Alan Watts.

 Alan Watts was clearly a follower of an Eastern philosophy type of view.
 Something that any Eastern philosophy pushed on was the fact of living in the present.